MrMaff/demoApp/README.md

 # demoApp
-quick test for demo purposes
+A quick test for demo purposes.